-Looking For a New Kia Sportage in your area?
+Looking for a Used Sportage in your area?

 Have you driven a 2013 Kia Sportage?

 Minimal changes are in store for the 2013 Kia Sportage compared to last year’s version.
 Now standard for 2013 on all trims are power folding exterior mirrors along with some minor cosmetic exterior changes.
 The 4-door crossover hatchback is expected to hit dealer showrooms in late fall of 2012.

 Buyers can choose either front-wheel drive or all-wheel drive for the 2013 Kia Sportage.
 The available FWD trims include the Base, LX, EX and SX, while the LX, EX, and SX are also available with AWD.
 The Base, LX, and EX trims come equipped with a 2.4-liter 16-valve inline 4-cylinder DOHC engine that makes 176 hp and 168 lb-ft of torque.
 The SX trims come standard with a 2.0-liter 16-valve inline-4 DOHC intercooled turbo engine that tops out at 260 hp and 269 lb-ft of torque.
 The Base trim is mated with a 6-speed manual transmission with overdrive, and the FWD LX, EX and SX trims are matched with an electronically controlled 6-speed automatic transmission with overdrive.
 AWD trims come with a Dynamax electronic control-on-demand automatic transmission.
 All trims run on regular gasoline.
 The Base trim is estimated to achieve 21 mpg city/29 highway.
 The AWD LX and EX trims are estimated to get 21/28, while the FWD LX and EX trims are rated at 22/32.
 The SX trim is rated at 21/26 with AWD and 22/29 with FWD.